(Photo: iStock)

 Amareh, who provides dietetic care to clients in Ontario through her website Amana Nutrition, broke down what types of foods you should focus on for both suhoor and iftar to stay full and healthy without compromising taste.
 Read on for her tips, along with some Chatelaine recipes to make it easier for you this season.

 “The best practice for suhoor is to, first of all, have it,” Amareh says.
 Many people opt out of waking up to eat the early morning meal in favour of precious sleep time, but you’re doing yourself a disservice in the long run.
-There’s a reason why Islamic tradition calls for us to have suhoor, she adds.
-“There’s a scientific reason.
-It’s because if you have something to eat, particularly something that has protein in there, complex carbs [and fibre], you’ll feel fuller for longer.”
+There's a reason why Islamic tradition calls for us to have suhoor, she adds.
+"There's a scientific reason.
+It’s because if you have something to eat, particularly something that has protein in there, complex carbs [and], you'll feel fuller for longer."

 Drinking water is also very important.
 Amareh suggests people try to shoot for eight to nine cups of water per day, broken up at various times—two cups at suhoor, two cups at iftar and the remaining four cups throughout the night.